 Key Learning: While it’s beneficial to know the off-label benefits of a product, those benefits cannot be used to promote a product.

 INTERACTING WITH PATIENTS & PATIENT ADVOCACY GROUPS

-- Scenario: Request to funding a patient advocacy group.
+Scenario: Request to fund a patient advocacy group.

 CLINICAL TRIAL TRANSPARENCY

-- Scenario: Assessing a clinical trial to identity areas of concern.
+Scenario: Assessing a clinical trial to identify areas of concern.

 Key Learning: We MUST always act ethically when conducting research.
 If faced with compliance risk, contact your manager.
 If we fail to act ethically, we could negatively impact our relationships with patients and healthcare providers.

 MORE HEALTHCARE COMPLIANCE